Definition – Gambling is placing something of value at risk in the hope of gaining something of greater value.

 Research has been presented by Professor David Nutt,of Imperial College, to suggest that gamblers get as much pleasurable brain stimulation from anticipation of winning as actual winning.
 Hypnotherapy can alter their timeline so that the feelings of wretchedness associated with losing come in whenever they consider gambling.
 Matthew has experience in dealing with this addiction and welcomes referrals.

 There are two types of gamblers – 1.
 Action gamblers – who are addicted to risk taking.
 Gambling is their drug.
+Hypnotherapy can intervene with this in much the same way as if you were addcited to drugs.
 2. Escape Gamblers – who gamble to escape emotional pain, worries and loneliness.
+Hypnotherapy can intervene through calming your nerves and building up your self esteem.

 The betting industry does support an advice line – Begambleaware – to help people who are finding that their gambling is getting out of control.
 But, The Times reports, in July 2018, that it is often understaffed, and that they can take months to respond to an enquiry.